alfonsoristorato/lucreziasPresent/lucreziasPresent-backend/README.md

    allow xxx.xxx.xxx(ip address of your frontend);
 2. nginx config for server (add only, not replace all): client_max_body_size 10M;
-3. for default site, add in location@ deny all;
+3. for default site, add in location: deny all;

 ### Secure Nginx with Let's Encrypt